froger-me/wp-packages-update-server/packages.md

 	'action'       => 'browse',         // Action to perform when calling the Package API (required) 'browse_query' => wp_json_encode(
 		array( 'search' => 'keyword' )
-	),                                 // the JSON representation of an array with a single key 'search' with the value being the string to be used in package's slug and package's name (optional - case insensitive)
+	),                                 // the JSON representation of an array with a single key 'search' with the value being the keyword used to search in package's slug and package's name (optional - case insensitive)
 	'api_auth_key' => 'secret',        // The Private API Authentication Key (optional - must provided via X-WPPUS-Private-Package-API-Key headers if absent)
 );
 ```